codingforeveryone/READMEs/contribution-workflow.md

 $ git checkout -b <name of the branch>
 ```

-This is equalivalent to first creating the branch and then switching to it with the following two commands:
+This is equivalent to first creating the branch and then switching to it with the following two commands:

 ```bash
 $ git branch <name of the branch>
 $ git checkout <name of the branch>
 ```

-After creating and switching to the branch locally you should push the branch to GitHub and set it as the default upstream branch:
+After creating and switching to the branch locally, you should push the branch to GitHub and set it as the default upstream branch:

 ```bash
 $ git push -u origin <name of the branch>